Juniper Mud Flap Guide

 Yes, if the kit uses proper clip geometry and you seat each clip fully.
 Recheck tightness once after a few drives.

-No-drill kits that use existing mounting points are generally reversible and low risk.
+No. No-drill kits that use existing mounting points are reversible and don't modify the vehicle.

 Bottom Line